Guitar controller: Guitar Hero World Tour (PlayStation 2 and 3, Wii, Xbox 360, Microsoft Windows & Mac OS X)

-The Guitar for Guitar Hero World Tour was a new design that was the same across all consoles, except Wii which had a cut out for the Wii Remote.
+The guitar for Guitar Hero World Tour was a new design that was the same across all consoles, except Wii which had a cut out for the Wii Remote.
 The new guitar though had some new features and improvements.
 First off, the guitar was 25% larger, making it closer to the size of a real guitar.
 Secondly, the guitar now has a longer whammy bar and a new Star Power button.
 Third, under the standard fret buttons, a touchpad was implemented letting players execute notes via tapping or also known as tap strumming.
 Connectivity issues were resolved.
 The design of the guitar was an original design created by the developers of Guitar Hero, but they took ideas from the Fender Stratocaster.

-Guitar Hero 5 (PlayStation 2 and 3, Wii, & Xbox 360)
+Guitar Hero 5 (PlayStation 2 and 3, Wii & Xbox 360)

-The Guitar for Guitar Hero 5 was an adaptation of the Guitar Hero World Tour Guitar.
-The only changes to this one was a rubberized strum bar, the nuts on the head of the guitar were replaced with chrome instead of the plastic design, and the “Solo section” of the neck had a different mold and was converted from its analog design to digital.
+The guitar for Guitar Hero 5 was an adaptation of the Guitar Hero World Tour Guitar.
+The only changes to this one was a rubberized strum bar, the nuts on the head of the guitar were replaced with chrome instead of the plastic design, the switches on the strum bar were changed to be longer lasting and the "Solo section" of the neck had a different mold and was converted from its analog design to digital.

-Guitar Hero: Warriors of Rock (Xbox 360, PlayStation 3, & Wii)
+Guitar Hero: Warriors of Rock (Xbox 360, PlayStation 3 & Wii)

 The guitar for Guitar Hero: Warriors of Rock was developed by Neversoft, the developers of Guitar Hero: Warriors of Rock.
 It was a huge redesign for the series as it looked like an ax rather than the classic design of electric guitars.
-The “Solo section” on the guitar was removed.
+The "Solo section" on the guitar was removed.
 The d-pad and guide button were merged into one.

+Guitar Hero Live (iOS, Xbox 360 and One, PlayStation 3 and 4 & Wii U)

+Guitar Hero Lives guitar controller is not licensed or based on any existing guitars, and departs from the typical five button fret style.
+Six fret buttons are arranged into a three by two grid at the top of the neck, with the left side represented by black, and the right side represented by white markings.
+The body and controls feature a standard strum bar, whammy bar, and have a new "Star Power" button under the strum bar.
+A menu button is included to navigate the Guitar Hero TV mode.